 A: Fall/Winter (Sept.1-May 31): 8:00-12:00 and 1:00-4:00, Monday through Friday

 Spring/Summer (Jun.1-Aug.31): 8:00-12:00 and 1:00-4:00, Monday through Friday

 A: Monday through Friday 7:00am - 11:00pm Saturday & Sunday 7:00am - 6:00pm Statutory Holidays CLOSED Notices of changes in building hours are sent via the "edgrad" listserv.

 Q: Does the department provide office supplies?

 A: No. Office supplies can be purchased at the UofA Bookstore located in the Students' Union Building (SUB).

-A: Department and Faculty notice boards often post notices of people offering secretarial services.
-As a service to students, when the Department becomes aware of secretaries who are interested in typing papers and theses, their names will be placed on the notice board.
+A: Department and Faculty notice boards often post notices of people offering administrative services.
+As a service to students, when the Department becomes aware of administrators who are interested in typing papers and theses, their names will be placed on the notice board.
 For transcription services, also inquire at the Instructional Resource Services in the Division of Technology in Education (in the basement of the Education Building).

 Q: Are students given the opportunity to become involved in departmental planning and decision-making?